Polish LGBT people leaving as post-vote mood grows hostile

 LGBT rights have continued to be a flash point since the election.
 The Justice Ministry awarded funding to a project designed to counteract crimes “committed under the influence of LGBT ideology.”

-Activists protesting homophobia were also detained this week and questioned for hanging rainbow flags on statues in Warsaw, including one of Jesus.
-Prosecutors are investigating if they committed the crime of offending religious feelings and insulting monuments, which carries a possible prison sentence of up to three years.
+Three activists protesting homophobia were detained this week and charged with the crimes of insulting monuments or offending religious feeling for hanging rainbow flags on statues in Warsaw, including one of Jesus.
+If convicted, they could face prison.

 Grabarczyk, who recently published an ebook of coming-out stories titled “Mom, I’m Gay.
 Dad, I’m a Lesbian,” said he feels guilty about leaving others behind while he and his boyfriend live in Barcelona.
 He recalls feeling as a teenager when Poland joined joined the European Union like he was in a new world, where borders didn’t exist and he could easily meet people of different cultures, skin colors and sexual orientations.